rudresh051/Software-Testing-Resources/ManualTesting/1_TypesOfTesting.md

 ## Blackbox testing
 It is performed by testers
-Types - Functional and Non functional
+**Types - Functional and Non functional**

+### Functional Testing
+We test functionality of an application with respect to customer requirements

 **Types of functional testing**
 1. Component Testing